Piltown GAA: Beginnings

 When the Gaelic Athletic Association was formed in 1884, clubs emerged around the country.
 Among the first clubs in the Piltown area was John Mandevilles in Templeorum (1880s) as well as a Piltown Club (c.1887).

 Kilkenny held its first county convention in the Working Mens Club, Kilkenny on 30 January 1887.
 Piltown were represented by J.J.
 Power and Peter O’Donnell.
 In December 1887, there were two rival conventions with J.J.
 Power being elected to the committee of the one which was promoting the re-appointment of Maurice Davin as president of the GAA.

 In 1888, four clubs affiliated to Kilkenny GAA from Piltown.
 They were Piltown, Ballyhenebry, Owning and Templeorum (John Mandevilles).
 The Owning club are believed to have played their games in a field in Fanningstown.
 J.J.
 Power was elected to represent the Southern Division on the county board.
 Harristown was another early club which lasted until the 1940s.
-Templeorum followed John Mandevilles with a number a other clubs named as "Mountain Stars" and "Star Rangers".
+Templeorum followed John Mandevilles with a number of other clubs named as "Mountain Stars" and "Star Rangers".
 Suir Rangers based in Fiddown were a strong Gaelic football team, attracting players from the Windgap and Mooncoin area while Piltown continued the Rangers theme with the introduction of a club called Valley Rangers.
 Later this was followed by a club called St. Columba's.
 All these clubs had varying lifespans depending on player recruitment and retention.